-V. Strategies for Staying Emotionally Healthy as a Crisis Professional

-- A. (OH 12) Key factors in recovery: Delta 191 Study (Lanning, 1987)

-These findings may be useful for you personally or as you plan debriefings for other trauma workers. - 1.
-Expression of appreciation for what they had done.
-The ones with the greatest problems after 20 months had received no expression of appreciation from anyone -- media, agencies, or families.

-2. (OH 13) Meaningful debriefings

-- a.
-Supervisors should explain to workers that they are being asked to attend the debriefing because they are concerned with their emotional well-being.
-(In this study, police officers, fire fighters and paramedics were being debriefed.
-Clergy nearly always have to seek out their own debriefings, usually informally or with a counselor.) - b.
+- VI.
+Strategies for Staying Emotionally Healthy as a Crisis Professional - A. (OH 18) Key Factors in Recovery: Delta 191 Study (Lanning, 1987) - 1.
+Expression of appreciation for what the workers had done.
+The ones with the greatest problems after 20 months had received no expression of appreciation from anyone -- media, agencies, or families. - 2.
+(OH 19) Meaningful debriefings - a.
+Supervisors should explain to workers that they are being asked to attend the debriefing because they are concerned with their emotional well-being. - b.
 The initial debriefing should be mandatory with one-on-one follow-up appointments available for a year. - c.
 Debriefings should be held on the work premises if possible.
-This links the debriefing to the trauma and symbolically expresses the support of the agency. - d.
-Information about post-traumatic stress disorder should be given to normalize symptoms and let the workers know they are not "going crazy." - e.
-Small, informal, confidential groups should follow the informational component to allow for sharing experiences and reactions honestly. - Dr. Earl Grollman, who lectures extensively on male grief, says that only one of every 15 men has even one person he can honestly share personal reactions with.
-Most men admit that they would rather talk with women because women are more comfortable with feelings. - f.
+This links the debriefing to the trauma and symbolically expresses the support of the agency. - - e.
+Small, informal, confidential groups should follow the informational component to allow for sharing experiences and reactions honestly.

+Dr. Earl Grollman, who lectures extensively on male grief. says that only one of every 15 men has even one person he can honestly share personal reactions with.
+Most men admit that they would rather talk with women, because women are more comfortable with feelings.

+- f.
 Facilitators should be professionals from outside the agency to assure confidentiality. - g.
 Supervisors should have separate debriefings so all in each group are of the same rank. - h.
 Spouses and other family members should have their own debriefings.